dilp90/PhD_ExperimentalSetup/README.md

 # PhD_ExperimentalSetup
-General coding for my PhD experimental setup.
+Scripts I use for my PhD experimental setup.